dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 Customization
 - Split GlobalDefinesAlt.xml into a few separate files by type
 - Improved handling of default values for new BBAI variables in case xml files are accidentally missing or something
+- Added BBAI_TURTLE_ENEMY_POWER_RATIO to BBAI_AI_Variables
+- Added BBAI_VICTORY_STRATEGY_CONQUEST, etc to BBAI_Game_Options so that you can turn off any parts of the new AI playing to win logic that you wish.
+The code already checks for whether the victories are enabled or blocked by other things like the always peace option, so this is really just for if you don't like how it plays for some reason.

+CvUnitInfos.xml
+- Returned UNITAI_CITY_DEFENSE to Roman Praetorians
+- Returned work boats to original tags of military support (exploit) and military production (faster with drydock) (thanks Fuyu)

+CIV4LeaderHeadInfos.xml
+- Added new AI weights for five victory strategies